lohkokwee/CS441/README.md

 ```
     pip install requirements.txt
 ``` -->
-_(Note: while connecting the nodes/routers, please wait for a few seconds until you see the horizontal bar and get an indication of completion before you proceed to connect another node - this is to ensure that the ARP tables are assigned correctly)_
+_(Note: while connecting the nodes/routers interfaces, please wait for a few seconds until you see the horizontal bar and get an indication of completion before you proceed to connect another node - this is to ensure that the ARP routing tables are assigned correctly)_

 1. Open five different terminals and run the commands below in their respective orders for each node.
 ```
-    python app/router1.py
+    python app/router_interface1.py
 ```
 ```
-    python app/router2.py
+    python app/router_interface2.py
 ```
 ```
     python app/node1.py